 You can participate in our five Technical Committees: Earth Science Informatics (ESI), Image Analysis and Data Fusion (IADF), Frequency Allocations in Remote Sensing (FARS), Instrumentation and Future Technologies (IFT), and International Spaceborne Imaging Spectroscopy (ISIS).
 The technical committees work together to review the state of art of technology in these research areas.
 The Technical Committees make important impacts on the future directions of remote sensing technologies.
 As a GRSS member, you can take a leadership role in this process.

 You can attend IGARSS, our premier conference, at a reduced rate and also participate in the planning of IGARSS.
 Our annual international symposium IGARSS reports on the recent advances in remote sensing.
-The IGARSS attendance continues to increase.
+Attendance at IGARSS continues to grow.
 More than 2700 people attended IGARSS 2012 in Munich.
-Upcoming IGARSS will be held in Quebec City, Canada (2014), Milan, Italy (2015), Beijing, China (2016) and Fort Worth, Texas, USA (2017).
-If you are an expert in the technical topics of Applications of Remote Sensing, Mission and Programs, Geoscience Modeling and Processing, Data Processing and Algorithms, Electromagnetic Problems, Instrumentation and Techniques, Remote Sensing Policy, you may serve as volunteer on the Technical Program Committee.
+Upcoming IGARSS will be held in Milan, Italy (2015), Beijing, China (2016) and Fort Worth, Texas, USA (2017).
+If you are an expert in the technical topics of Applications of Remote Sensing, Mission and Programs, Geoscience Modeling and Processing, Data Processing and Algorithms, Electromagnetic Problems, Instrumentation and Techniques, or Remote Sensing Policy, you may serve as volunteer on the Technical Program Committee.
 You can also volunteer to organize special sessions.
 We not only organize IGARSS every year, but we also support and co-sponsor a large number of specialty symposia.

-Other benefits of IEEE GRSS members include subscription to IEEE Spectrum magazine, access to IEEE Xplore data base, IEEE e-mail alias, network with others in the local member community (chapters), career and employment resources, etc. In the meantime, if you have suggestions concerning the GRS Society, please do not hesitate to let me know.
+Other benefits of IEEE GRSS members include subscription to IEEE Spectrum magazine, access to IEEE Xplore database, IEEE e-mail alias, network with others in the local member community (chapters), career and employment resources, etc. In the meantime, if you have suggestions concerning the GRS Society, please do not hesitate to let us know.

 Follow this link to the IEEE Geoscience and Remote Sensing Society Membership page to renew your membership or add GRSS membership to your existing IEEE membership.
 Students and affiliate members can use the same link.